Researcher Checklist & FAQs

 Try the Bass and Gilbert patios, Bass courtyard, Blend courtyard, tables outside of Gilbert, or the outdoor patio on the 4th floor of Gilbert.

 Can I use the kitchens?

 Yes.
 Kitchen areas on each floor in Gilbert and Bass are open for use by neighboring labs.
-Occupancy limits have been removed and employees can consume food within the facilities.
 (Please use disinfectant supplies prior and after using the kitchen equipment/supplies and dining areas).
 Building occupants are encouraged to consume food outside the buildings and enjoy local weather and campus grounds.

 What food vendors are open on campus?